NilBiescas/Synthesis_Project/README.md

 ## Want to know more?

-Soon the report on the project will be available for you to have a deeper understanding on our work.
-Stay tunned for updates!
+Soon the report on the project will be available for you to have a deeper understanding of our work.
+Stay tuned for updates!

 ## Contact